ColinKCurtis/resume/README.md

-## <p> My focus is on Software Development, Data Engineering, Machine Learning Applications.
+## <p> My focus is on Software Development, Data Engineering, and Machine Learning Applications.
 Spending time analyzing images from various microscopy instruments at NCSU Physics piqued my interest in automating and improving the process of gathering information from images.
 Specifically, I